MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 To learn about common POS features that are available to customers in all countries or regions, see [Microsoft Dynamics 365 for Retail documentation](../index.md).

-The following POS features implemented previously and available to customers in all countries or regions may be used for Norway specifically:
+The following POS localization features implemented previously and available to customers in all countries or regions may be used for Norway specifically:

 - **Print text fields on the receipt in a large font size.** You can use the **Font size** parameter in the Receipt format designer to specify that the large font size should be used for a field in a receipt format.
 (The large font size is approximately double the usual font size.)
 For example, you can use this parameter to print the "Copy" indicator on a receipt copy in large characters.